rledford/qproc-mongo/README.md

 ## Examples

-Let's assume that the following examples are going to be processed by the `myQprocProcessor` we used in the above [Usage](#usage) section.
+Let's assume that the following examples are going to be processed by the `myQprocMiddleware` we used in the above [Usage](#usage) section.

 ### Basic Filter